junxit/us-congress-code/title-12/chapter-2/sec-40.md

 ### References in Text

 The National Bank Act, referred to in text, is act June 3, 1864, ch.
 106, 13 Stat.
-99, as amended, which is classified principally to chapter 2 (§ 21 et seq.) of this title.
+99, which is classified principally to chapter 2 (§ 21 et seq.) of this title.
 For complete classification of this Act to the Code, see References in Text note set out under section 38 of this title.